-Article IV, section 9, of the Florida Constitution establishes the Florida Fish and Wildlife Conservation Commission (FWC), which exercises the regulatory and executive powers of the state concerning wild animal life, freshwater aquatic life, and marine life.
-The FWC executes ch.
+Article IV, section 9, of the Florida Constitution establishes the Florida Fish and Wildlife Conservation Commission (FWC) and grants FWC the regulatory and executive powers of the state concerning wild animal life, freshwater aquatic life, and marine life.
+FWC executes ch.
 379, F.S., and the rules adopted in Title 68, F.A.C.
 (FWC laws and rules).

-Licensing fees for taking wild animal life, freshwater aquatic life, and marine life and penalties for violating FWC regulations are prescribed by general law.3 The FWC's exercise of executive powers in the area of planning, budgeting, personnel management, and purchasing are provided by law.4 The Legislature may also enact laws to aid the FWC that are not inconsistent with its constitutionally-conferred powers, except for special laws or general laws of local application relating to hunting and fishing.5
+As a result of FWC's constitutional authority, the Legislature is constitutionally prohibited from adopting statutes in conflict with rules adopted by FWC to execute such authority.3 However, the Constitution specifies that all licensing fees for taking wild animal life, freshwater aquatic life, and marine life as well as the penalties for violating FWC regulations must be prescribed by the Legislature.4 In addition, the Legislature must provide for FWC's exercise of executive powers in the area of planning, budgeting, personnel management, and purchasing.5 The Legislature may also enact laws to aid FWC that are not inconsistent with its constitutionally-conferred powers, except for special laws or general laws of local application relating to hunting and fishing.6